Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 - Day 5: Los Angeles, CA to San Diego, CA

-One week on the Pacific Coast Highway will allow you to see the best of the best!
+One week on the Pacific Coast Highway will allow you to see the most iconic locations.
 One week is great for travelers who want to fit in the entire trip during a school break, or only have so many days to take off of work.

-A one-week Pacific Coast road trip itinerary will allow you to see the highlights without feeling rushed.
-Let’s get going!
+A one-week Pacific Coast Highway road trip itinerary will allow you to see the highlights without feeling rushed.
+Here’s an example PCH itinerary:

 - Day 1: Seattle WA, to Forks, WA